1jour1vin

 Food and wine pairings

-Enjoy with grilled beef, ribeye steak with mushrooms, venison stew, cassoulet, foie gras, duck confit, game terrine, roast poultry, blood sausage, Rocamadour cheese...
+Pairs well with grilled beef, a forest-style ribeye, venison stew, cassoulet, foie gras, duck confit, game terrine, roasted poultry, blood sausage, Rocamadour cheese...

 Bettane & Desseauve